2xic-speedrun/solidity-compiler-diffs/readme.md

 solc compiler fun.
-Collection of some personal patches.
+Collection of some personal patches, mostly to explore various part of the [solc codebase](https://github.com/ethereum/solidity).

 ### Compiling
 After applying a patch go into the `solidity` folder and run.